mloeffler/lslogit/README.md

 *lslogit* is a [Stata](http://www.stata.com/) command that fits mixed logit models with particular focus on the estimation of structural labor supply models.
 It uses maximum simulated likelihood methods ([Train, 2009](#train_2009)).
 It makes use of Stata's maximum likelihood framework and is implemented as d2-evaluator ([Gould et al., 2010](#gould_etal_2010)). *lslogit* is written in Mata, Stata's matrix programming language.

+I presentend a preview of *lslogit* at the [Stata Conference in New Orleans](http://www.stata.com/meeting/new-orleans13/) in July 2013.
+You can find the slides of this presentation [here](https://ideas.repec.org/p/boc/norl13/8.html).

 ## Features
 - Flexible utility specifications (translog, quadratic, Box-Cox).